 Finding a louse or nit is not easy.
 They are barely visible to the naked eye, especially on blonde hair, where they hardly show up at all.
 When looking for head lice, check behind the ears, close to the scalp at the back of the neck, and on top of the head.
 Using a fine-tooth louse comb is far more efficient than simple visual examination.
 Be on the lookout for their tiny white glistening eggs or little gray hatched ones, which will be firmly attached to the hair shaft, usually close to the scalp.
 Lice excrement looks like flecks of brown dust.

 Treatment and Prevention

 Medication for lice includes lotions, cream rinses, and shampoos.
 For head lice, both pesticide and non-pesticide products are available.
 Apply the medication to the affected body areas as directed.
 Some people find that the effectiveness will vary with the type of product and thoroughness of application.
-Repeated treatments may be needed and are usually recommended.
+Most of these treatments are repeated in 7 to 10 days, to ensure there are no new lice hatched from the nits.
 Ask a pharmacist for complete directions on how to use specific products and for recommendations on treatments based on the age of the affected person and the type of infestation.
 Note that this step gets rid of the existing adult lice.